 An asset's total return can be broken down into two components: current income and capital gains.
-Miller and Modigliani (1961) show that in frictionless capital markets, rational investors should be indifferent between these two sources of return.
-However, this core tenet of financial economics is at odds with a large body of popular retail investment advice that advocates living off the income stream from one's investment portfolio while keeping the principal untapped.1 Investors who follow this "rule of thumb" structure their investment portfolio not only to maximize their risk-adjusted return but also to provide a level of current income that, when combined with their other sources of income, matches their desired consumption.
-Thus, when these other sources of income fall, for example, because of declines in interest rates, these rule-of-thumb investors will rebalance their portfolio into higher current-income assets.2 We label this behavior reaching for income.3
+In frictionless capital markets, Miller and Modigliani (1961) show that rational investors should be indifferent between these two sources of return.
+However, this core tenet of financial economics is at odds with a large body of popular retail investment advice that advocates a "rule-of-thumb" of living off the income stream from one's investment portfolio, while keeping the principal untapped.1 Investors who follow this rule will necessarily structure their investment portfolio not only to maximize their risk-adjusted return but also to provide a level of current income which, when combined with their other sources of income, matches their desired consumption.
+Thus, when these other sources of income fall, for example because of declines in interest rates, these rule-of-thumb investors rebalance their portfolio into higher current income assets.2 We label this behavior reaching for income.3

-In this paper, we show that reaching-for-income behavior generalizes to a large fraction of investors and affects the prices of income-generating assets.
-Specifically, a decrease in interest rates reduces investment income from bank deposits and short-term bonds.
-In response to this decline, investors who live off income will move into higher-income assets such as high-dividend stocks and high-yield bonds.
-Because the supply of these highincome assets is slow to adjust (Lintner (1956), Baker and Wurgler (2004b)), the increased demand from income-seeking investors drives up the prices of these assets, resulting in lower financing costs for the issuers of these securities.
-We argue that reaching-for-income behavior can affect the consumption of these investors and, through the effect on security prices, can potentially affect firms' capital allocation decisions.
-The reaching-for-income behavior we document represents a novel link between monetary policy and financial markets.
+In this paper, we show that the reaching for income behavior generalizes to a large fraction of investors and affects the prices of income-generating assets.
+Specifically, a fall in interest rates reduces investment income from bank deposits and short-term bonds.
+In response to this decline, investors who live off income will move into higher income assets such as high-dividend stocks and high-yield bonds.
+Because the supply of these high-income assets is slow to adjust (Lintner, 1956; Baker and Wurgler, 2004b), the increased demand from income-seeking investors drives up the prices of these assets, resulting in a lower financing cost for the issuers of these securities.
+We argue that the reaching for income behavior can affect the consumption of these investors and, through the effect on security prices, can potentially affect firms' capital allocation decisions.
+The reaching for income behavior we document represents a novel link between monetary policy and financial markets.